williamVbrines/ImageToASCII-ProjectExample/TECHNICALDOC.md

 >- Cant read or write file.
 >- File does not exist.
 >- Overwriting existing file.
 ASK if they relay want to.
+- CHARACTER_SET the set of characters from white -> black
 #### Terminal Input Examples:
 ```CMD
 python TOASKII SOURCE_PATH MAX_WIDTH MAX_HEIGHT EXPORT_PATH